data-science-with-r/data-visualization-transformation-project/README.md

 | `month`    | The month in which the trip began, as a factor                                               |
 | `hour`    | The hour of the day in which the trip began, as a numeric|

+You are tasked to use these data to explore the following questions:

-Specifically, you are tasked to investigate if there there a relationship between the distance (in miles) someone travels in a taxi, and if they tip or not?
-Does this relationship change if the taxi ride is on the weekend (Sat; Sun) vs the weekday?
+1) Is there there a relationship between the distance (in miles) someone travels in a taxi, and if they tip or not?

-You are also tasked to investigate if taxi passengers tend to tip more for the company Chicago Independents than the other companies?
+2) Do taxi passengers tend to tip more for the company Chicago Independents than the other companies?

 Hint: you may need to make a new variable in order to answer the second